pouya-codes/singularity_train/README.md

                          (default: 0)

   --num_validation_batches NUM_VALIDATION_BATCHES
-                        Number of validation patches to use for model validation (default: None)
+                        Number of validation batches to use for model validation.
+Default uses all validation batches for each validation loop.
+                         (default: None)

   --gpu_id GPU_ID       The ID of GPU to select.
-Default uses GPU with the most free memory
+Default uses GPU with the most free memory.
                          (default: None)

-  --seed SEED           seed for random shuffle
+  --seed SEED           Seed for random shuffle.
                          (default: 256)

-  --training_shuffle    Shuffle the training set
+  --training_shuffle    Shuffle the training set.
                          (default: False)

-  --validation_shuffle  Shuffle the validation set
+  --validation_shuffle  Shuffle the validation set.
                          (default: False)

+TODO: See JIRA tickets for updating docker_{train, evaluate}
 ```